webazad/registration_login_logout/README.md

-# registration_login_logout
+# Registration Login Logout
-basic coding of registration login and logout
+Raw coding of registration, login and logout of any applications